 The National Institute for Health and Care Excellence (NICE) particularly recommends CBT for depression and anxiety.
 There are also formal adaptations of CBT to treat mental health problems, such as phobias, PTSD and OCD.

-Acceptance and commitment therapy (ACT) is an action-oriented approach to psychotherapy that stems from traditional behavior therapy and CBT.
+Acceptance and commitment therapy (ACT) is an action-oriented approach to psychotherapy that stems from traditional behaviour therapy and CBT.
 Clients learn to stop avoiding, denying, and struggling with their inner emotions and, instead, accept that these deeper feelings are appropriate responses to certain situations that should not prevent them from moving forward in their lives.
-With this understanding. clients begin to accept their issues and hardships and commit to making necessary changes in their behavior, regardless of what is going on in their lives, and how they feel about it.
+With this understanding. clients begin to accept their issues and hardships and commit to making necessary changes in their behaviour, regardless of what is going on in their lives, and how they feel about it.

 Mindfulness is an approach that helps people to manage their thoughts and feelings and mental health.
 When we learn and practice mindfulness, our thoughts tune into what we're sensing in the present moment rather than rehashing the past or imagining the future.
 It is a skill that takes time to learn and practice but can lead to: